billyberkouwer/RunPod-ComfyUI-Instructions/README.md

 - FROM timpietruskyblibla/runpod-worker-comfy:3.0.0-sd3 as base #uses the latest version as a base.
 This one contains stable diffusion 3

 _The 'WORKDIR' command_ sets the path that you are working in.
-This is important as you will need to make sure you are installing the files in the correct directory
+This is important as you will need to make sure you are installing the files in the correct directory.
 It uses the following pattern:
 WORKDIR <some-path>

 E.g.: